make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   we need to negate one of the endpoints to prevent Slerp from taking the long way around.
+- If $\theta$ is equal to $0$, we need to avoid the division-by-zero that would result in the Slerp equation above.
+- We also need to be careful
+  about floating-point errors
+  when calculating $\theta$
+  using the inverse cosine
+  of the dot product of $\mathbf{q_1}$ and $\mathbf{q_2}$.
+- We begin to see that a proper implementation of Slerp is actually very involved.
+- Is there an easier way
+  that still meets our requirements?

+## Implementation

+- We can now implement Slerp
+  for our view transitions.
+- However
+- To calculate $\theta$
+  we can use the inverse cosine
+  of the dot product...

 - (finding a solution and showing how it solves the problem)
 - properties of quaternion Slerp, and how that matches our requirements